nicholasamorim/opentracing-python-instrumentation/README.md

+*NOTE*: This version supports OpenTracing 2.0 and is compatible with Tornado 5 as far as I can tell.

+This fork merely merges the work of @acarlosalberto (thanks!)

 [![PyPI version][pypi-img]][pypi] [![Build Status][ci-img]][ci] [![Coverage Status][cov-img]][cov]

 # opentracing-python-instrumentation

 A collection of instrumentation tools to enable tracing with [OpenTracing API](http://opentracing.io).

 ## Module